hypo69/hypo/pytest/gemini/src/ai/dialogflow/header.md

 2. Run `pytest test_header.py` from your terminal.

 **Crucial next step:** You *must* adapt the test for `settings` loading and any other operations in the provided code.
 The test stub above is only a starting point.
 You need to adapt to the actual expected file structure and the expected behavior of the `settings` reading.
-The added tests demonstrate best practices for working with temporary directories to make testing more reliable.
+The added tests demonStarte best practices for working with temporary directories to make testing more reliable.